How we will save the Little Tern

 Since the 1970's, wardens have supervised many colonies, which has substantially reduced human disturbance, but more work needs to be done as numbers are still declining.

-- Enhancing management and habitat restoration/creation to be carried out over 26 sites identified as containing important UK colonies.
-These sites are all located within Special Protection Areas (SPAs) which form part of the Natura 2000 network of sites designated for their international European importance for wildlife.
-SPAs are classified under the EU Birds Directive helping protect and manage areas which are important for rare and vulnerable birds.
+- Enhanced management and habitat restoration/creation carried out over 26 sites identified as containing important UK colonies.
+These sites were all located within Special Protection Areas (SPAs) which form part of the Natura 2000 network of sites designated for their international European importance for wildlife.
+SPAs are classified under the EU Birds Directive helping protect and manage areas that are important for rare and vulnerable birds.

-- Keeping people informed of the conservation issues facing little terns, particularly in the local communities close to the current and potential sites.
-It will also ensure that there is action on engagement with statutory agencies, local authorities and policy makers in government ensuring that long-term conservation plans can work successfully to support little terns into the future.
+- Keeping people informed of the conservation issues facing Little Terns, particularly within the local communities close to the current and potential sites.
+It will also ensure that there is action on engagement with statutory agencies, local authorities and policymakers in government ensuring that long-term conservation plans can work successfully to support little terns into the future.

 The project partners have successfully worked together during the LIFE Project to share experience, take part in different conservation trials and learn from visiting each others sites.
 After the LIFE funding the partners will direct the work of a UK steering group to guide the long-term conservation of the little terns from 2019-2030.